 - Is the business vulnerable if the economy takes a downturn?

 Current ratio (current assets divided by current liabilities)

 This is a relatively quick and easy approach to calculating whether a business is likely to be able to meet its short-term requirements and pay its bills.

 With this, a ratio of more than one would indicate that if a firm’s obligations became due all at once and immediately, the business could pay them with funds they had available.
 The business would not need to raise funds in another way, such as through a loan or shared issue.

-If you’re wanting to find more about what is a balance sheet, a good place to start is to head to Companies House, find the accounts of comparable businesses to your own, and in them find their balance sheets.
+If you’re wanting to find more about what a balance sheet is, a good place to start is to head to Companies House.
+Find the accounts of comparable businesses to your own and look for their balance sheets.

-You can the balance sheets of other businesses to review and assess their ratios and help you understand the ins and outs of this key financial document.
+You can use the balance sheets of other businesses to review and assess their ratios, and help you understand the ins and outs of this key financial document.